NCAA National Letter of Intent can be a nightmare for some families

 When the contract is signed it means other colleges and universities participating in the program are no longer allowed to recruit you.

-For many students the binding contract works out well.
+For many students, the binding contract works out well.
 But for some, the college agreements sometimes end in heartache, regret and lawyers' bills.

-Hockey player Dryden McKay of Downers Grove, Illinois, told the I-Team his first signing experience with this powerful document was a nightmare.
+Hockey player Dryden McKay of Downers Grove told the I-Team his first signing experience with this powerful document was a nightmare.

-He asked to de-commit but he said the school refused.
+He asked to de-commit, but he said the school refused.

 McKay said he was devastated to learn breaking the contract could cost him a year of eligibility.

-If an athlete wants out of the NLI to attended another school, they have to ask for release from the program.
-If that is not granted they would have to sit out a season, meaning they lose a year of eligibility.
+If an athlete wants out of the NLI to attend another school, they have to ask for release from the program.
+If that is not granted, they would have to sit out a season, meaning they lose a year of eligibility.

 Or the students can go through an appeals process, but that still doesn't guarantee a release without penalty.